notsnapback/openshift-sno-pxe-vagrant-lab/README.md

 4. Then select one of the UEFI PXEv4 options (select the one that corresponds to the PXE NIC)

-## Watch progress & access the cluster (Run these commands from your PXE Server)
+## Watch the progress & access the cluster (Run these commands from your PXE Server)

 Track the progress of the installer by running the following command: